elunna/nerfhack-changelog/README.md

 * Blessed scroll of destroy armor asks which armor to destroy (xnh)
 * Confused cursed scroll of destroy armor prompts for armor to fix
 * Confused scroll of identify gives enlightenment (xnh)
+* Reading cursed scrolls of remove curse will curse items.
+*

 ### POTIONS

 * Dipping an eroded item in restore ability repairs the erosion (xnh)